-The Maintenance Leadership Academy provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors.
+The Maintenance Leadership Academy provides an intensive training program to individuals who hold positions as State, district, and county maintenance supervisors, superintendents, and managers.
 The Academy can help decrease the time it takes to acclimate new managers and provide an opportunity for career development.

-Participants acquire an understanding of the various processes, methods, and materials that are applied to maintain their organization's bridge and highway systems.
-Participants develop a knowledge base of planning, scheduling, quality control, customer focus, program presentation, asset management, contract management and performance improvement.
+Participants acquire an understanding of the various processes, methods, and materials that are applied to maintain and preserve the Federal-aid and their organization's bridge and highway systems.
+Participants develop a knowledge base of planning, scheduling, quality control, customer focus, program presentation, asset management, pavement and bridge preservation, contract management, and performance improvement.
 See sample outcomes below for each of the six modules that comprise the Academy.

 The Academy curriculum consists of self-paced lessons accessed via the Web, as well as instructor-led classroom sessions.
 Self-paced lessons are completed prior to attending each of the two classroom sessions.
 Upon enrolling for the Maintenance Leadership Academy, participants attend a 1-hour Orientation Web-conference that provides an overview of the Academy's schedule and information on how to access the self-paced lessons.